Show 1: A Dollar and a Dream[er] Deferred (feat. J. Cole)

 At 9:10am, the announcement was made.
 My strategy paid off- I was just 1 subway stop away from Union Square, home of Irving Plaza.

-I passionately sang all the words to “Planez” and “Power Trip” during the concert, knowing all the places in the song I’m not going to say the N word.
+It’s in the affected.
+Judge an artist by how they move their fans.
+I passionately sang all the words to “Planez” and “Power Trip” during the concert, knowing all the places in the song I wasn’t going to say the N word.

 It’s J. Cole closing the show by telling us to show love to the stranger next to us at Madison Square Garden.
 It’s the fan next to me asking me if smoking some weed would bother me- as if he had to get my permission.